CodeByThapii/CodeByThapii.github.io/README.md

 ### Amazon Prime video Power BI Dashboard
-Analysis of the amazon Prime video dataset and a Power BI Dashboard to visualize the findings
+Analysis of the amazon Prime video dataset using a Power BI Dashboard to visualize the findings

 ## 🛠️ Skills